 CPIM and VIM Income Management measures are available in the metropolitan districts, Peel, East Kimberley and West Kimberley districts, except in Kununurra or Wyndham during the Cashless Debit trial in these two areas.

-Child protection workers should refer to the following web pages for further information:
+Refer to the following web pages for further information:

 DHS (Centrelink) Income Management Contact Officers (IMCO):

 We have assessed that child neglect is occurring (significant harm does not need to be substantiated, but there should at least be wellbeing concerns likely to place the child at risk of significant harm in the future if joint work is not undertaken with the family)

 CPIM is likely to be in the best interests of the child

 The parents, or person with parental responsibilities, or individual’s use of available financial resources is contributing to the neglect, and